About the Breast Program

 The Pediatric and Adolescent Breast Program at The Children’s Hospital of Philadelphia cares for children and adolescents with breast and chest wall disorders.
 Boys and girls come to us for a variety of issues associated with breast and chest wall conditions, including pain or discomfort, functional problems that limit activity, and concerns about their appearance.

-The Breast Program includes specialists from plastic and reconstructive surgery, pediatric general surgery, endocrinology, adolescent medicine and psychology, and our comprehensive clinic meets monthly to coordinate patient care.
+The Breast Program includes specialists from plastic, reconstructive and oral surgery, pediatric general surgery, endocrinology, adolescent medicine and psychology, and our comprehensive clinic meets monthly to coordinate patient care.
 This multidisciplinary team will provide your child with a full range of treatment options and follow-up care.

 Patients treated through our Pediatric and Adolescent Breast Program have access to: